bertie-wheen/dsa-2023-4/labs/lab1/README.md

 Even the lab computers, however, need a little extra setup.

+First, open the Software Hub app on the lab machine.
+You can find it on your Desktop.
+Then launch "Git for Windows", "Python 3.11.3", and "PyCharm Community Edition".

-The first thing to do is to open a terminal and enter the command
+Next, open a terminal and enter the command
 ```shell
 git clone https://github.com/bertie-wheen/dsa-2023-4 dsa
 ```